 If the style do not set -rowheight, it is filled in based an current font and layout for an item.
 An Item and a Cell layout is measured with the style's settings, and the resulting height is used as default.

 To control appearance of individual cells, tags can be set on cells as well as items.
 The set of tags is shared between items and cells, so things like tag configure are not affected.
+This does not mean that all tag options are supported by both, in particular -image and -imageanchor are currently not supported by cells.
+Future expansions could add images to cells, and maybe even have cell-unique settings.

 A new subcommand tag cell add is added, mirroring the present tag add but operating on cells.